stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

     ...
 ```

-And the view of the depth buffer image is also passed to the `create` method of the framebuffers along with colour attachment.
+And the view of the depth buffer image is also passed to the `create` method of the framebuffers along with the colour attachments.

 Finally the clear values for the demo are configured: